-- Change health plans.

-- Add or drop dental coverage.

-- Add or drop dependent coverage.

-- Increase or decrease Member Optional Life insurance coverage.

-- Add or drop Child Life, Spouse Life and/or AD&D insurance coverage.
-For the FY 2012 Benefit Choice Period only, a statement of health will not be required when adding Child Life coverage.

-- Elect to opt out (full-time employees, annuitants and survivors only).
-The election to opt out will terminate the health, dental, vision and prescription coverage for the member and any covered dependents (see page 29).
-Note: Members must provide proof of other comprehensive health coverage. - Elect to waive health, dental, vision and prescription coverage (part-time employees 50% or greater, annuitants and survivors required to pay a portion of premiums). - Re-enroll in the Program if previously opted out (full-time employees, survivors or annuitants).
-Members have the option of not electing dental coverage upon re-enrollment. - Re-enroll in the Program if previously waived (part-time employees 50% or greater, annuitants and survivors required to pay a portion of the premium).
-Members have the option of not electing dental coverage upon re-enrollment. - Re-enroll in the Program if coverage is currently terminated due to nonpayment of premium while on leave of absence (employees only - subject to eligibility criteria).
+- Change health plans. - Add or drop dental coverage. - Add or drop dependent coverage.
+Note: Survivors may add a dependent only if that dependent was eligible for coverage as a dependent under the original member. - Add, drop, increase or decrease Member Optional Life insurance coverage. - Add or drop Child Life, Spouse Life and/or AD&D insurance coverage. - Elect to opt out (full-time employees (including those on leave of absence), annuitants and survivors only).
+The election to opt out will terminate the health, dental, vision and prescription coverage for the member and any covered dependents (see page 5).
+Note: Members must provide proof of other comprehensive health coverage in order to opt out. - Elect to waive health, dental, vision and prescription coverage (part-time employees 50% or greater, annuitants and survivors). - Re-enroll in the Program if previously opted out of or waived coverage.
+Members have the option of not electing dental coverage upon re-enrollment into the health plan. - Re-enroll in the Program if coverage is currently terminated due to nonpayment of premium while on leave of absence (employees only - subject to eligibility criteria).
 Any outstanding premiums plus the July premium must be paid before coverage will be reinstated.
-Note: Survivors and annuitants are not eligible to re-enroll if previously terminated for nonpayment of premium. - Enroll in MCAP and/or DCAP.
+Note: Survivors and annuitants are not eligible to re-enroll if previously terminated due to nonpayment of premium. - Enroll in MCAP and/or DCAP.
 Employees must enroll each year; previous enrollment in the program does not continue into the new plan year.